Jesse Plemons

 Jesse Plemons in 'Breaking Bad'

 In 2014, Plemons was considered for a role in "Star Wars: The Force Awakens."
-He was up to play a stormtrooper named Finn.
+He was in the running to play a stormtrooper named Finn.
 However, the part ultimately went to John Boyega.

 Career Rise

-In 2015, the actor was fortunate to play a role in Steven Spielberg's action movie "Bridge of Spies" and also to appear in director Scott Cooper's mafia drama "Black Mass" alongside Johnny Depp.
-For the role of the protagonist's friend, the actor gained over 20 kilograms.
+In 2015, Plemons landed roles in Steven Spielberg's Cold War thriller "Bridge of Spies" and director Scott Cooper's crime drama "Black Mass" alongside Johnny Depp.
+For his role as the protagonist's friend, he packed on over 40 pounds.
 That same year, Plemons starred in the drama "The Program," which focused on the story of cyclist Lance Armstrong.

 Jesse Plemons in the movie 'The Program'